 More and more real estate transactions have an international party associated with the deal.
 Buyers seek real estate as investments around the world.
-[Market_city] is no different.
+Riverside is no different.
 There are many reasons for interest by international buyers in cities like this.
 The transaction is slightly different for international clients than domestic ones.
-Take the time to understand how an international investor buys property in Los Angeles.
+Take the time to understand how an international investor buys property in Riverside.

 Establish Property Use

 Regardless of why an international buyer is purchasing property, the buyer does not get any type of citizenship status for owning the property.
-It is important that the purchaser consults with is own tax and legal team to understand the ramifications of buying property in Los Angeles.
+It is important that the purchaser consults with is own tax and legal team to understand the ramifications of buying property in Riverside.

 Consider Currency Rates

 Many international buyers may be in a rush one day and be stalling the next.
 One reason could be fluctuations in currency rates.
 International buyers will be greatly affected by currency fluctuations, potentially to the tune of tens of thousands of dollars depending on the price of the property.
 Find an agent aware of this and work to diligently complete the deal in a timely fashion.